 Below, you'll see how to import and share milestones, how to plan a trip with Google Maps, and finally how to add notes and photos to your milestones.

 If you want to plan your trip's starting and destination points and milestones in-between, then Google maps is a great way to do just that (the next section Using Google Maps Milestones will discuss this in more detail).

-When you have your map id (here's a sample you can use: "1V-i1LRiK-ZIAfIHg3qYtkZvThn4"), copy and paste it into the trip map id field and tap the "Save" button.
 Once imported you will be returned to the list of trip milestones.
-Tapping on any of the milestones allows you to edit it and swiping the milestone to the left exposes a "Delete" button.
+Tapping on any of the milestones allows you to edit it and swiping the milestone to the left exposes a button to delete the milestone.